celissyril0-tec/Final-Project-OOP/README.md

 **`ExpenseViewer.java`** - Defines the method view() without showing how it works.
 This applies abstraction by letting the viewer behavior be implemented differently by any class.

 **`ConsoleExpenseViewer.java`**- Implements the ExpenseViewer interface.
 Formats and displays all expenses in a table-like layout.

+**`ExpenseUtils.java`**- A helper class that contains useful methods for working with expenses.
+It computes the total amount of all expenses and can filter the list based on a specific category.
+This keeps the code cleaner since these functions are placed in one utility file.

 ---
 # 🚀HOW TO RUN THE PROGRAM